How Claude Skills turn chaotic AI prompts into actual AI employees

 - Select the appropriate Skill

-What this actually means for your work
+What does this actually mean for your work?

 And there's something weirdly satisfying about having these specialized AI assistants that really understand your work.
 It feels less like wrestling with a tool and more like collaborating with team members who actually get what you're trying to accomplish.